Table of Contents

-Before you apply for long-term disability benefits, it is helpful to know how the process will work.
-After you have exhausted your short-term disability benefits (this is usually a requirement), you can apply for long-term disability benefits.
+After you have exhausted your short-term disability benefits (this is usually a requirement), you can apply for long-term disability (LTD) benefits.
+Knowing how the process will work before you apply is helpful.
 In this article, we walk you through the long-term disability process from application to award.

 Applying for Long Term Disability Benefits

 Usually, the human resources department can provide this with no problem.
-If they cannot, you need to request it in writing and send your request by certified mail.
-They are required to provide you with this information, and their failure to do so promptly can help your claim.
+If they cannot, you must request it in writing and send your request by certified mail.
+They must provide you with this information, and their failure to do so promptly can help your claim.

-You may also be able to find the application on the insurance company’s website.
-Just be mindful when searching for it; make sure you are downloading the most recent application.
+Note: You may also be able to find the application on the insurance company’s website.
+Just be mindful when searching for it; make sure you download the most recent application.

 Step 2: Complete the Employee Statement Portion of the Application